Hyperstonk/endgame/packages/alice/README.md

 ##### 📝 Description

-Decide whether or not watching the element entrance multiple times.
+Decide whether or not the elements entrance will be watched multiple times.
 By default any in/out-view state change will be recorded.

 By setting `once` to `true`, only the first in-view state will be recorded.
 No following change will
 take effect.